DS-100/sp23/resources.md

 <a name = 'course_website'></a>
 ## Course Website

 We will be posting all lecture materials on the course syllabus.
-In addition, they will also be listed in the following publicly visible [Github Repo](https://github.com/DS-100/sp22).
+In addition, they will also be listed in the following publicly visible [Github Repo](https://github.com/DS-100/sp23).

-You can send us changes to the course website by [forking](https://help.github.com/articles/fork-a-repo/) and sending a [pull request](https://help.github.com/articles/about-pull-requests/) to the [course website github repository](https://github.com/DS-100/sp22).
+You can send us changes to the course website by [forking](https://help.github.com/articles/fork-a-repo/) and sending a [pull request](https://help.github.com/articles/about-pull-requests/) to the [course website github repository](https://github.com/DS-100/sp23).
 You will then become part of the history of Data 100 at Berkeley.

-## Local Setup

-**NOTE:** This section is out of date and no longer supported by the course staff.

-Click [here]({{ site.baseurl }}/setup) to read our guide on how to set up our development environment locally (as an alternative to using DataHub).
-Please note that any autograder tests will only work on DataHub.

 ## Coding and Probability Resources